-Sleeping Accommodations Girls in grades 1-3 will be placed in sleeping lodges with staff supervision, participate as a group, and are always accompanied by qualified staff.
-Girls in grades 4-12 will be placed in sleeping tents (platform/cabin tent) with other girls (2-3 per tent).
+Girls in grades 1-3 will be placed in sleeping lodges with staff supervision and participate in activities as a group and are always accompanied by qualified staff.
+Sleeping Accommodations for girls in grades 4-12 will be placed in sleeping tents with other girls (2-3 per-tent).
 Staff will have separate sleeping tents within the same unit near or adjacent to the girls' tents.